Do I need conventional dentures, immediate dentures or an overdenture?

 What is the proper way to care for dentures?

-Dr. Miller will recommend a cleaning program for your dentures.
+Dr. Miller will recommend a hygiene program for your dentures.
 Remember your dentures are not unbreakable and they should be treated gently.
-Be sure to maintain your cleaning routine, including brushing your gums, so as not to allow harmful bacteria to lodge into gums.
-Dr. Miller can help you remove plaque with an in-office cleaning.
+Be sure to maintain your hygiene routine, including brushing your gums, so as not to allow harmful bacteria to lodge into gums.
+Dr. Miller can help you remove plaque with an in-office hygiene appointment.
 Stay away from especially hard or sticky foods and do not use chewing gum.
 Do not use abrasive materials or bleach on dentures.

 Can I eat anything I want with my new dentures?